 Q: How do I avoid plagiarism?

 A: The best way to avoid plagiarism is to cite your sources properly and to always give credit to the original authors of ideas and information.
 Paraphrase and summarize the ideas of others in your own words, and use quotations sparingly.
-When in doubt, cite the source.
+Because of that, when in doubt, cite the source.
 If you are unsure whether something needs to be cited, it is always better to err on the side of caution and include a citation.

 Q: What are citation management tools, and how can they help me?